 I wasn’t feeling too sore and was home by about 4 pm, which I was quite happy about!
 When I got home and read the notes on my papers, apparently, my surgery was ‘uneventful’.
 I guess that’s a good thing? 🤷♀️

 The Next Day

 The next day I wasn’t feeling too bad, surprisingly!
-Don’t get me wrong, I was quite sore and uncomfortable but I was able to potter around the house a little.
-I was feeling confident at this point – recovery was going to be a breeze!
+Don’t get me wrong, I was pretty sore and uncomfortable, but I could potter around the house a little.
+I felt confident at this point – recovery was going to be a breeze!